Texts explain figures (in writing)

 Figures explain texts paradigm:

-The experiments are conducted in a shop floor and the process parameters are set from $-80$ to $+80$.
+The experiments are conducted on a shop floor and the process parameters are set from $-80$ to $+80$.
 A total of $100$ tests are conducted.
 The time required to conduct each test is approximately five minutes including the warming up and cooling phase of the process.
 An exponential model is fitted to the experiment data and is shown in figure 2.
 From figure 2, we can observe that the fitted model can generally model the trend of the experiment data.

 Texts explain figures paradigm:

-The experiments are conducted in a shop floor and the process parameters are set from $-80$ to $+80$.
+The experiments are conducted on a shop floor and the process parameters are set from $-80$ to $+80$.
 A total of $100$ tests are conducted.
 The time required to conduct each test is approximately five minutes including the warming up and cooling phase of the process.
 An exponential model is fitted to the experiment data and is shown in figure 2.
-The resulted fitting is $B=2e^{A}$.
+The resulting fitting is $B=2e^{A}$.
 From figure 2, there are some discrepancies between the fitted model and the experiment data.
 These discrepancies are due to higher-order factors that are not considered in the model, for example, the effect of temperature increase from a reference temperature.
 The $R^{2}$ value of the fitting is $0.72$, meaning the model can represent around $72\%$ of the total variance of the total data with mean squared error (MSE) of $5.25$.
-In figure 2, at high value of process parameter, the model agrees well with the data.
+In figure 2, at a high value of process parameter, the model agrees well with the data.
 This good agreement might be due to the fact that large values of the parameter A ($>70$) cause the effect of the ambient temperature becomes less significant to the output B compared to small process parameter values ($<70$).

 Example 3